Yasu3D/Saturn/README.md

 You can also nest folders to organize things more.
 In Saturn, you can group songs by the folder they are in, so you may find it helpful to group related songs/charts into the same folder.

 ### Song folder contents
+> _We will move to a new format, that is better suited for Saturn, in the future.
+As such, instructions below are temporary._

 Song folders must use the [wack format](https://github.com/muskit/wack-format), with some additional chart filename restrictions:
 - Numbered chart files must only use the names `0.mer` through `4.mer`.
 Any other chart name will be ignored (e.g. `9p.mer`).
 The meta file should still be called `meta.mer`.
 	- `0.mer` will be the NORMAL difficulty.